kloimhardt/clj-tiles/README.md

 External link: [Structure and Interpretation of Classical Mechanics](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/9579/sicm_edition_2.zip/chapter001.html)

-### Teaching
+## Teaching
 clj-tiles is suited not only for learning but especially also teaching STEM.
 Live coding in front of an audience is made easy.
 The instructor does not need to have any software development skills, he just solves puzzles in front of the audience.
 Typos like in editor based live coding are thus avoided.
 Students can follow along in real-time on their own computers.

 In the literature this method of learning and teaching is known as Parsons puzzle.
-With this, teaching itself becomes a subject of an interdisciplinary sociological study.
+With this, teaching itself becomes a subject of an interdisciplinary cognitive study.
 Questionnaires and control groups can be used to assess the efficacy of the method.

 I tried to more explain this topic in the context of teaching advanced physics classes in an early preliminary [draft for a paper on visual programming](https://github.com/kloimhardt/werkbank/blob/master/latex/ga_pro_kla_mech.pdf).

 External link: [Parsons puzzle](https://en.wikipedia.org/wiki/Parsons_problem)

-### JAX and Functional Programming for the Win
+## JAX and Functional Programming for the Win
 The implementation of the clj-tiles app is based on Clojure, a functional programming language from the LISP family.
 Indeed, many tutorials in clj-tiles are for learning this great language, starting with ![hello](https://github.com/kloimhardt/clj-tiles/raw/master/screenshots/hello_world.png).
 More advanced tutorials make use of the splendid Emmy Computer Algebra System.

-The blocks of clj-tiles are meant to exclusively represent a functional notation.
+The blocks of clj-tiles are meant to exclusively represent a functional-style notation.
 This is the all important difference between clj-tiles and the visual building tools Scratch and BlockPy, which are multi-paradigm.

 As opposed to the very popular Python, Clojure is a niche language.
 Nevertheless, I tried to show, in comparison to common Python syntax, the advantages of the functional notation for STEM in a [preprint article on how to design a functional interface](https://arxiv.org/abs/2312.13295).